alexanderrich/exploration_consumption/doc/journal/paper.md

 that adding a temporal delay did not affect exploration, suggesting that people treat exploratory choices differently from intertemporal choices.
-However, a followup study showed that the rewards used in our task did not consistently produce present bias, making it difficult to draw any clear conclusions from our earlier results.
+However, a followup study showed that the rewards used in our task did not consistently produce present bias, making it difficult to draw clear conclusions from our earlier results.
 In this section, we briefly discuss why our rewards may not have been motivationally effective, as well as delve into the similarities and differences between exploratory and intertemporal choice.